Skip to main content

 Key Takeaways

-• Removes harmful antibodies from the blood
+• Removes antibody-rich plasma from the blood

-• Used for severe autoimmune conditions
+• Used for severe autoimmune attacks, especially steroid-refractory cases

 How It Works